shockliang/multithread-lab/README.md

 * `Interlocked.Exchange` sets a variable to a specified value as an atomic operation.
 * `SpinLock` object for atomic operation that until you are able to execute.
     * `SpinLock(true)` enable thread owner tracking.
+* Mutex object
+    * Can shared between server different processes.
+* Reader-Writer locks
+    * Support lock recursion in ctor paramater but not recommended.